Jeffreyg2240/Independent-Study-Java/entries/Entry_2.md

 ```
 Just like python, ruby and JS, Java uses the same or similar symbols for math and conditionals

-System.out.print vs System.out.println
-.equals if two strings are equal to each other
 ```java
 +
 -